January 9, 2018

 Rachel L. Fiset is a co-founder and managing partner of Zweiback, Fiset & Coleman LLP.
 Rachel’s practice includes varied civil and criminal state and federal litigation, government investigations, regulatory compliance, mediations, appeals and arbitrations.
 Rachel has achieved outstanding results for Fortune 500 companies, mid-to-small size companies and individuals accused of healthcare fraud, political corruption, bribery, SEC violations, real estate investment fraud, environmental violations, import/export violations, money laundering, copyright infringement and theft of trade secrets.
 Rachel’s complex civil practice has included favorable settlements and victories in various matters relating to healthcare, telecommunications, social media, energy companies, entertainment, government contracting and finance.

 Prior to founding Zweiback, Fiset & Coleman LLP Rachel worked at top international law firms, including Quinn Emanuel Urquhart & Sullivan.
 Rachel clerked for the Honorable Consuelo B. Marshall, Chief Judge Emeritus of the Central District of California.
+Rachel is also a sought-after legal analyst and can often be seen offering her expertise in major publications and news outlets.
+Prior to law, Rachel was a nationally ranked junior tennis player and played on the Purdue University women’s tennis team.

 Government Investigations / White Collar Criminal Defense